Mohammed-Fazil/docflow-collaborative-editor/README.md

 - The in-memory presence service will not share participant state across multiple service instances.
 A shared broker/store is needed when scaling.
 - API and WebSocket URLs are local-development values and should be environment-configurable.
 - The root README has been restored by this file; keep setup changes documented here as the services evolve.

-## License

-No license has been declared for this repository.
-Add one before distributing or publishing the project.